MAG Pushes to Attract New Audiences

 Light Spill showcases a 16mm projector without a takeup reel.
 Its countless feet of film are spilled across the floor, unspooling into a large mound.
 Using the projector, a screen, celluloid and light, the artists have taken apart the mechanics of the film to transform the medium into a sculpture.
 The projector then spits out film for a minute or two every half an hour.
 Between each occasion, the space is mysterious, questionable and dark.
 The sculpture provides a different perspective in which to view a projector concealed in a cubicle – as an object.

 “Art forces us to think,” Hanhardt states.
 “It makes us knowledgeable about our product culture, and makes us learn about what make us who we are.
 It provokes us to ask questions.”
 Sitting outside the room with the projector sculpture is Threadbare, a projector covered in film, as if mummified.
 Binstock and Hanhardt have learned to become motivational speakers and business leaders when discussing their views for modern art.
 Museum authorities hope the exhibits will attract brand-new audiences, people “who engage with modern art and have an interest in alternative art media, such as innovation, video, moving images,” Binstock explains.
 “We’re getting a remarkable amount of interest from local university students.”
-And the museum has other projects currently in the works to continue pushing standards.
+And the museum has other projects currently in the works and is managing its time to continue pushing standards.
 “It is necessary to see how art continues to alter,” states Hanhardt, “and how it offers our lives brand-new perspectives and ways.”